webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 The work on the second <span> element is even easier.
 We will match the rules and come to the conclusion that it points to rule G, like the previous span.
 Since we have siblings that point to the same node, we can share the entire style context and just point to the context of the previous span.

-For structs that contain rules that are inherited from the parent, caching is done on the context tree (the color property is actually inherited, but Firefox treats it as reset and caches it on the rule tree).
-For instance if we added rules for fonts in a paragraph:
+For structs that contain rules that are inherited from the parent, caching is done on the context tree (the color property is actually inherited, but Firefox treats it as reset and caches it on the rule tree). <br /> For instance if we added rules for fonts in a paragraph:

  p {font-family:Verdana;font size:10px;font-weight:bold}

  Then the paragraph element, which is a child of the div in the context tree, could have shared the same font struct as his parent.
 This is if no font rules where specified for the paragraph.

 In Webkit, who does not have a rule tree, the matched declarations are traversed 4 times.
 First non important high priority properties (properties that should be applied first because others depend on them - like display) are applied, than high priority important, then normal priority non important, then normal priority important rules.
 This means that properties that appear multiple times will be resolved according to the correct cascade order.
 The last wins. <br />